 Day 5: Bujuku Hut: after John Matte Hut, the trail drops to cross the Bujuku River.
 The upper Bigo Bog gives way to Bujuku Lake, with views of Mt Baker to the South and Mt Stanley to the west.
 Bujuku Hut, well located in the shadow of Mount Baker and Mount Speke, is set in a narrow valley below Steinmann pass.

-Day 6: Mount Stanley: Leaving Bujuku, the trail climbs the steep slops west of the lake, passing through the magical Groundsels Gully as it ascends to Scott-Elliot Pass at 4372m.
+Day 6: Mount Stanley: Leaving Bujuku, the trail climbs the steep slopes west of the lake, passing through the magical Groundsels Gully as it ascends to Scott-Elliot Pass at 4372m.
 At the head of the gully a metal ladder takes you over a steep section after which the trail splits into two.
 The right leads up to Elena Hut and Mount Stanley on a steep trail over large boulders.
 The left path leads to Scott.
 Elliot passes and down to Kitandara Lakes.

-Day 8: Climb Mt Stanley to Guy Yeoman Hut (3260m).
-From Kitandara, the trail ascends steeply up the headwall, spreading out from the base of Mount Baker and continuing along the south side of the mountain to Fresh field pass.
+Day 8: Climb Mt Stanley to Guy Yeoman Hut (3260m): From Kitandara, the trail ascends steeply up the headwall, spreading out from the base of Mount Baker and continuing along the south side of the mountain to Fresh field pass.
 From the pass, the long muddy descent continues, passing the rock shelter at Bujangolo, the base camp for the historic expedition by the Duke of Abruzzi in 1906.

 Day 9: Climb Nyabitaba (2650m): The path down can be slippery and muddy with little to hold on to and requires careful balancing over the vertical mud or steep rock.
 An overnight stop at the Nyabiaba Hut.

-An early morning a game drive in the Kasenyi sector, you may spot various animals like the elephants, Uganda kobs, leopards among others.
-Return to the lodge for late breakfast, in the afternoon you will go for a launch cruise where you will spot various water animals like Hippos and crocodiles, the cruise will also enrich you with various water birds.
-Dinner and overnight at the lodge.
+Day 11: game drive and launch cruise: Enjoy an early morning a game drive in the Kasenyi sector, you may spot various animals like the elephants, Uganda kobs, leopards among others.
+Return to the lodge for late breakfast and in the afternoon, you will go for a launch cruise on Kazinga Chanel where you will spot various animals including Hippos and crocodiles, the cruise will also enrich you with various birds along the sand banks.
+Dinner and overnight at the lodge as above.